Bookbot

 'Think of two parallel lines.
 One is the life of Lee H. Oswald.
 One is the conspiracy to kill the President.
 What bridges the space between them?
 What makes a connection inevitable?
 There is a third line.
 It comes out of dreams, visions, intuitions, prayers, out of the deepest levels of the self.'
 A troubled adolescent endlessly riding New York's subway cars, Lee Harvey Oswald enters adulthood believing himself to be an agent of history.
 This makes him fair game to a pair of discontented CIA operatives convinced that a failed attempt on the life of the US president will force the nation to tackle the threat of communism head on.
 Libra is a gripping, masterful blend of fact and fiction, laying bare the wounded American psyche and the dark events that still torment it.
 'An audacious blend of fiction and fact' The Times

-Jeffrey Lockhart's father, Ross, is a billionaire with a younger wife, Artis, whose health is failing.
-Ross is the primary investor in a secret compound where death is controlled until new technologies will offer to return the patients to life.
-Jeffrey grapples with Artis's choice to enter the compound, instead of embracing the life she has left.
+Jeffrey Lockhart's father, Ross, is a billionaire in his 60s with a younger wife, Artis Martineau, whose health is failing.
+Ross is the primary investor in a remote and secret compound where death is exquisitely controlled and bodies are preserved until a future time when biomedical advances and new technologies can return them to a life of transcendent promise.
+Conflicted, Jeff joins Ross and Artis at the compound to say 'an uncertain farewell' to her as she surrenders her body.

 A Novel.
 Winner of the 2010 PEN / Saul Bellow Award